 Already during the first two centuries of Islam Muslim ascetics-mystics (Sufis) used Qur'anic recitation as a means to extract its exoteric, allegorical senses.
 This exoteric reading of the Scripture would often result in a drastic transformation of the self of the exegete in what can be described as a fateful encounter between the Qur'anic matrix of ideas and his or her personal experiences and convictions.
 The presentation examines such exoteric-experiential uses of the Qur'an by Sufis by placing them in historical and comparative perspectives.

-Please register here to join us for these free events.
+Please register here to join us for these talks, and the catered reception.